horton_part.scripts.generate_cube module

 to_cube(fname, atnums, atcorenums, atcoords, grid, data)

-Write the data evaluated on grid points into a cube file.
+Write scalar data defined on a uniform 3D grid to a Gaussian cube file.

 Parameters:

-• fname (str) – Cube file name with *.cube extension.
+• fname (str) – Output file name.
+Must end with the .cube extension.

-• data (np.ndarray, shape=(npoints,)) – An array containing the evaluated scalar property on the grid points.
+• data (np.ndarray, shape (npoints,)) – A 1D array containing the scalar property evaluated at each grid point.